Have you ever wondered why your homemade pizza dough never quite reaches the lofty heights of your favorite pizzeria’s crust?

 So, why do we add water if water doesn’t have any flavor?

-The flour depending on the grain will have different flavors, the fermentation process of the yeast is what sets the tone, and the salt brings that tone to another level.
+Depending on the grain, the flour will have different flavors; the yeast fermentation process sets the tone, and the salt brings that tone to another level.

-All these elements are dry by nature, so we needed to figure out how to combine them without changing harmony.
+All these elements are naturally dry, so we needed to figure out how to combine them without changing harmony.
 What ingredient is better other than water?

 It certainly doesn’t bring any flavor to the equation, but it acts as a binding agent, like the orchestra conductor that brings all his artists together for the perfect symphony.

-The orchestra conductor doesn’t play any instruments, but without them, there wouldn’t be a concert.
+The orchestra conductor doesn’t play any instruments, but there wouldn’t be a concert without them.

-Water is an essential ingredient in pizza dough, playing a crucial role in determining its overall quality and characteristics.
+Water is an essential ingredient in pizza dough, crucial in determining its overall quality and characteristics.

 Pro Tip